 “Hold on,” Obi-Wan wheezed once he regained some of his breath, “I’ve got him.”

 Cody was truly absurdly heavy for even a man his size.
 But this time Obi-Wan was ready, and he levitated his Commander off of them.
 The men breathed a communal sigh of relief and rolled out of the sloppy pile they'd been rollicked into… but not until they crowd surfed Obi-Wan off of them, depositing him in front of a trooper who Obi-Wan swore he’d overheard being called Lieutenant Coochie.
 Not many of his men had shared their names at all, but with monikers like that perhaps he could understand why.
-At least beyond the already cautious standard for the GAR's troops.
 He was glad they felt comfortable enough to even utter their names in his presence, though he took care not to use them without permission.
 He didn’t anticipate being granted use of Coochie’s name anytime soon.

 Wrongfooted, Obi-Wan shot a smile at the Lieutenant, waving off his offer for assistance belatedly, having already sprung off of the men as fast as he could.